Napoleon Harris: Democratic Committeeman from Thornton Township (2022–present)

-Thornton Township politics
+Thornton Township Supervisor (2025–present)

-After the death of longtime Thornton Township Democratic committeeman Frank Zuccarelli, Harris defeated State Representative Thaddeus Jones for the position.
-Harris is the Democratic nominee for Thornton Township Supervisor (township executive) in the 2025 election, having been nominated in a township Democratic nominating caucus on December 3, 2024, defeating the scandal-plagued incumbent supervisor Tiffany Henyard for the nomination.
+Harris became the Democratic nominee for Thornton Township Supervisor (township executive) after a township Democratic nominating caucus on December 3, 2024, defeating the scandal-plagued incumbent supervisor Tiffany Henyard for the nomination.
 Harris won the four-way race for township supervisor in the consolidated election on April 1, 2025, with 74% of the vote cast.
 He was sworn in on May 19, 2025.